RAnmol3061/Problem-Solving-Journey/Project-Euler/Q1/README.md

 ### Method 3

-We can try solving it using the formula S = n/2(2a + (n-1)d), Where,
+We can try solving it using the formula $S = n/2(2a + (n-1)d)$, Where:

-- 'S' is the Sum of A.P
+- S is the sum of A.P
-- 'n' is the no. of term in A.P
+- n is the number of terms in A.P
-- 'a' is the first term of A.P
+- a is the first term of A.P

-To use this formula we have to know the 'n' no. of terms in A.P, to find 'n'
+To use this formula we have to know the 'n' - number of terms in A.P, to find 'n'

-we have to use this formula an = a + (n-1)d where,
+we have to use this formula $a_n = a + (n-1)d$ where,

-- 'an' is the last term of A.P
+- $a_n$ is the last term of A.P
-- 'a' is the first term of A.P
+- a is the first term of A.P
-- 'n' is the no. of term in A.P
+- n is the no. of term in A.P
-- 'd' is the common difference of A.P
+- d is the common difference of A.P

-Here we don't know both 'an' and 'n' so we have to find last term first to proceed
+Here we don't know both '$a_n$' and 'n' so we have to find last term first to proceed

 ```python